Frustrated with Data Caps? Find Out Which Providers Limit Your Data and Why

 Instead, your provider will usually send a warning when you’ve neared and passed your usage limit, and then you’ll receive overage charges on your next bill.

 The exceptions to this rule are satellite internet providers like HughesNet and Viasat, which offer plans based on data caps, not varying download speeds.
-After you reach the data limit with these providers, you’ll still be able to use your internet, but your speed will be throttled.
+After you reach the data limit with these providers, you’ll still be able to use your internet service, but your ISP will throttle your speed.

 Why do providers use data caps?